MichaelCurrin/preact-frontend-quickstart/docs/about.md

 - [main.js](/main.js) - the app logic.
 This loads dependencies, constructs the app and then mounts it an element in the body of the HTML.
 - [styles.css](/styles.css) - some minimal CSS styling.

 The JS file is is loaded as an ES Module, which means we get to load `preact` and `htm` with the `import` syntax and so don't need to load those as separate `script` tags on the HTML page.
-This keeps all your JS and dependencies together, without needing the HTML page for validation and testing (like unit tests).
+This keeps all your JS and dependencies together and separate from the HTML, so it is easy to maintain as JS scripts and run tools against them.

 ## Features

-- Built on Preact latest version.
+- Built on Preact from a CDN.
 - No build step - locally or for CI/CD.
 Just start a static server in the project root - locally or with GH Pages or Netlify.
 - This light Preact setup on the frontend is great for small and simple projects.
 - It's also adding interactive behavior to an existing site, without having to rebuild as a Node/React/Preact app and also while keeping the browser impact minimal (Preact is only 3kb).